TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/AppendixA/PhpArrays/Index.rst

 ^^^^^^^^^^

 In the scope of its use you can also understand TypoScript as a non- strict way to enter information into a *multidimensional array* .
 In fact when TypoScript is parsed, it is *transformed into a PHP array* !
 So when would you define static information in PHP arrays?
 You would do that in configuration files - but probably not to build your address database!

 This can be summarized as follows:

 - When TypoScript is *parsed* it means that the information is transformed into a *PHP array* from where TYPO3 applications can access it.

-- So the  *same* information could in factbe defined in TypoScript  *or directly* in PHP; but the syntax would be different for the two of course.
+- So the *same* information could in fact be defined in TypoScript *or directly* in PHP; but the syntax would be different for the two of course.